rpanado/Solidity-project/README.md

-MyToken Contract
+Oracle(ORC) - Simple ERC20 Token

-This Solidity contract implements a basic token called MyToken, with the functionality of minting and burning tokens.The contract is implemented in Solidity, a programming language used for writing smart contracts on the Ethereum blockchain.
+Oracle is a simple  ERC20 token smart contract implemmented in Solidity.
+This Solidity contract allows you to create and implements a basic token called MyToken, with the functionality of minting and burning tokens.The contract is implemented in Solidity, a programming language used for writing smart contracts on the Ethereum blockchain.

-Requirements
+Description

-The following conditions are intended to be satisfied by the MyToken contract:
+Oracle(ORC) - Simple ERC20 Token is a type of cryptocurrency token created using the ERC20 standard on the Ethereum blockchain.
+ERC20 stands for "Ethereum Request for Comment 20" and is a standard interface for creating tokens on the Ethereum platform.
+It defines a set of rules and functions that a token must follow to be considered ERC20 compliant.

-Public variables in the contract should be used to record information about the coin, such as the token name, token abbreviation, and the total supply.
+A Simple ERC20 Token is similar to other ERC20 tokens in that it can be programmed to represent any fungible asset or currency.
+It can be used for various purposes, such as creating a native currency for a decentralized application (DApp), facilitating tokenized assets, or enabling token-based incentives and rewards in a blockchain ecosystem.

-There should be a mapping in the contract that links addresses to token balances.
+The simplicity of a Simple ERC20 Token lies in its adherence to the ERC20 standard, which provides a basic set of functions like transferring tokens, checking account balances, and approving token allowances.
+By conforming to this standard, developers can ensure compatibility and interoperability with other ERC20-compatible wallets, exchanges, and smart contracts.

-A mint feature that raises the total quantity of tokens and boosts the balance at the "sender" address should be included in the contract.
+Creating a Simple ERC20 Token typically involves writing and deploying a smart contract on the Ethereum blockchain that defines the token's behavior and attributes, such as its name, symbol, total supply, and decimals.
+Once deployed, the token can be transferred, bought, sold, or used within the defined parameters of the smart contract and the Ethereum ecosystem.

-A burn function that reduces the overall supply of tokens and subtracts the specified sum from the balance of the "sender" address should be included in the contract.
+Getting Started

-To guarantee that the balance of the "sender" is more than or equal to the amount to be burned, the burn function should have conditionals.
+Executing program

-Code
+To run this program, you can use Remix, an online Solidity IDE.
+To get started, go to the Remix website at https://remix.ethereum.org/.

-solidity
+Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
+Save the file with a .sol extension (e.g., HelloWorld.sol).
+Copy and paste the following code into the file:

 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.18;